VMBoehm/PAE/README.md

 *ImageCorruptionMNIST-noise.ipynb*

 ## Trained Models
 The trained models that were used to obtain the submitted results can be obtained from.
 For anonymization, all paths have been changed to relative paths, expecting that the modules are unzipped in the PAE directory.
-If done otherwise, the module paths (params['module_path']) will have to be adapated.
+If done otherwise, the module paths (params['module_path']) has to be adapated.

 ## Figure and Table Index
 - Fig.2 and Table 1 use modules in `modules/fmnist/class-1/latent-size32/`, and notebooks *FIDScore_and_Reconstruction_Error-X.ipynb*.